 To provide assistance during room calibration, the relative output levels of the postfader surround and stereo monitor output channels can be adjusted over a limited range.
-The eight channels can be adjusted in 0.5-dB steps over a ±12-dB range.
+The eight channels can be adjusted in 0.5-dB steps over a \pm 12-dB range.
 During configuration the displayed value represents the dB level difference as compared to the nominal output level.
 In most cases one surround and one stereo channel should serve as the overall reference level and not be changed.
 This is typically the center channel for surround and the left channel for stereo.
-The configured output level offset values apply to both the digital and analog surround and stereo monitor outputs.
-It is not possible to configure a specific channel's digital and analog monitor output level offsets to independent values.